blazium-engine/blazium-docs/tutorials/scripting/gdextension/what_is_gdextension.rst

 -----------------------------------------------

-You can use both GDExtension and :ref:`C++ modules <doc_custom_modules_in_cpp>` to run C or C++ code in a Godot project.
+You can use both GDExtension and :ref:`C++ modules <doc_custom_modules_in_cpp>` to run C or C++ code in a Blazium project.

-They also both allow you to integrate third-party libraries into Godot.
+They also both allow you to integrate third-party libraries into Blazium.
 The one you should choose depends on your needs.

 .. warning::